 Moreover, since in the $f^0_0$ partial wave there is no $f_2(1270)$ pole hindering the $f_0(1370)$ determination, Pad\'e sequences provide a check with a different continuation method.
 Recall that a Pad\'e approximant of $f(s)$ is $P^N_{M}(s,s_0)=Q_N(s,s_0)/R_M(s,s_0)$, with $Q_N$ and $R_M$ polynomials of $N^{th}$ and $M^{th}$ degree, respectively, matching the $f(s)$ Taylor series to order $N+M+1$.
 Namely, $P^N_{M}(s,s_0)=f(s)+{\cal O}\left((s-s_0)^{N+M+1}\right)$.
-The coefficients of the polynomials are thus related to the $f(s)$ derivatives of different orders.
-Montessus de Ballore's theorem~\cite{Ballore:1902}, states that if $f(s)$ is regular inside a domain $D$, except for poles at $s_{p_i}$, of total multiplicity $M$, then the sequence $P^N_M(s)$ converges uniformly to $f(s)$ in any compact subset of $D$, excluding the $s_{p_i}$.
-The Pad\'e sequence choice depends on the partial-wave analytic structure in the domain of interest.
+The polynomial coefficients are related to the $f(s)$ derivatives of different orders.
+It has been proved~\cite{Ballore:1902} that if $f(s)$ is regular inside a domain $D$, except for poles at $s_{p_i}$, of total multiplicity $M$, the sequence $P^N_M(s)$ converges uniformly to $f(s)$ in any compact subset of $D$, excluding the $s_{p_i}$.
+The Pad\'e sequence choice depends on the partial-wave analytic structure.
 In our case, at least it must have a pole for the resonance, although we also considered sequences with more poles.
-Our procedure follows previous works \cite{Pelaez:2016klv}, but using as input the GKPY output.
-We have propagated the data uncertainties and added systematic errors from the sequence truncation and the $s_0$ choice.
-For example, in Tab.~\ref{tab:checks} we show that the pole from the GKPY output continued with the $P^N_2$ sequences is consistent with that obtained with continued fractions.
+We follow previous works \cite{Pelaez:2016klv}, now using as input the GKPY output.
+We have propagated the data uncertainties and added systematic errors from the sequence truncation and $s_0$ choice.
+As seen in Tab.~\ref{tab:checks}, the pole from the GKPY output continued with the $P^N_2$ sequences is consistent with that from continued fractions.
 Similar consistency is found for other Pad\'e sequences.
-This confirms the robustness of our approach.